abrotman/ietf_aggregate_reporting/draft-brotman-aggregate-performance-reporting.md

 The <selector> or <DKIM domain> may be a wildcard entry.
 This would allow all portions to the left to go to that destination.

+This is similar to the validation performed for DMARC [@?RFC7489].

 # Security Considerations